Read time 5 minutes

 You have the option to set up a temporary mailbox on either the same server or another server within your organization, provided that these servers host databases with matching database schema versions.
 The Autodiscover feature seamlessly redirects clients to the new database without the need for manual intervention.
 As an administrator, once the user’s original mailbox has been successfully restored, you can proceed to merge the recovered mailbox with the dial tone mailbox.

-Dial Tone Recovery in Exchange Server 2016/2013
+Dial Tone recovery in Exchange Server 2016/2013

 In the process of Dial Tone recovery, an empty database is generated on a mailbox server, effectively replacing the failed database.
 This newly created empty database is referred to as a “dial tone database.”
 This dial tone database enables the sending and receiving of messages while the original database undergoes repair and restoration.

-Performing Dial Tone Recovery
+Performing Dial Tone recovery

-The pre-requisites for executing the Dial Tone Recovery are:
+The pre-requisites for executing the Dial Tone recovery are:

 • The user must have Organization Management permissions on mailboxes